-Our outreach programme is an important aspect of our company, and we offer bespoke workshops to theatres, schools, universities, events and festivals.
+Our outreach programme is an important aspect of our company, and we offer bespoke workshops to theatres, schools, universities, events and festivals – both live and online.
 We can cater for abilities and ages, including non-English speaking participants.

-During the Covid 19 pandemic, we have moved our outreach programme online and are releasing a new workshop every fortnight.
-We are asking for donations to our fundraising page in return for these workshops, so please donate if you are able to.
+During the Covid 19 pandemic, we migrated our outreach programme online and released a series of workshops to do from home.
 We can also record additional/specific videos to your requirements on commission so please get in touch if you’d like to discuss this option.

 Basic puppet making with Tessa Bide.

 This is a simple puppet-making workshop suitable for adults and children aged 7+ (younger children can partake, too, but must be supervised).
 Tessa Bide has been puppeteering for 10 years and has worked all over the world.
 She has worked and trained with various companies including Little Angel Theatre, Blind Summit (Olympic opening ceremony 2012) and Mervyn Miller – Puppetry Director of War Horse.
 The puppet in this tutorial can be made using just newspaper and masking tape, and should take about an hour depending on ability.